|

 3. Firmware: Physical BIOS, NIC, and HBA drivers.

 LCM Pre-Checks: Nutanix LCM is highly deterministic, but it relies on the NCC (Nutanix Cluster Check).
-Always run a full NCC health check 24 hours before an upgrade to ensure there are no “silent” disk failures that could cause a cluster to hang during node reboots.
+Always run a full NCC health check 24 hours before an upgrade to ensure there are no silent disk failures that could cause a cluster to hang during node reboots.
+Upgrade physics in AHV environments require sequencing that accounts for Curator scan state — not just cluster health signals.

 Architect’s Warning: Never initiate an AOS upgrade while a Curator full-scan is in progress—this is a Day-2 trap that can artificially extend maintenance windows and impact performance.